okJiang/rfcs/text/0119-enhance-slow-score-store-scheduler.md

 ### HealthChecker

 It introduces a dedicated multi-threaded `HealthChecker` that probes every store once per `InspectInterval`.
-So each time SlowScore is computed it can directly read the latest network latency information from the `HealthChecker`.
+Therefore, each time the SlowScore is computed, it can directly fetch the latest network latency information from the `HealthChecker` .

 ### PD scheduler